EzekielGitura/Intrusion-Detection-System-/README.md

-## Intrusion Detection System (IDS) Overview
+# Intrusion Detection System (IDS) Overview

-This repository contains the implementation of a two-part Intrusion Detection System (IDS) designed to monitor and safeguard network traffic and system activities.It acans for known attack signatures and responds to them in real-time.
+An Intrusion Detection System (IDS) designed to monitor and safeguard network traffic and system activities.It scans for known attack signatures and responds to them in real-time.

 ### Detection Mechanism
 It identifies potential threats by: